sockcymbal/QuestionImprover/README.md

 ### Prompt
 ```
-Facilitate a synthesis of the individual experts' answers to forge a unified, comprehensive and impressive response.
+Facilitate a synthesis of the individual experts' answers to forge a unified, comprehensive response
-This collective answer should encapsulate the most salient points from each expert, demonstrating a
+that combines the best elements from each persona's insights.
-harmonious integration of diverse perspectives.
-Aim for a conclusion that is not only insightful but
+This response should be a testament to the depth and complexity of the thought network,
-also balanced and representative of the collective expertise.
+showcasing how diverse perspectives can coalesce into a singular, insightful narrative.

 The synthesized answer should not be formulated in explicit terms specific to each persona's own agenda,
 but rather it should be phrased in a way that seeks to inspire and uncover broad, general, deeper truths,